bhisaac/5eFP/5eFP-SRD.md

 ## Earning Coins

 GMs award **⛁** whenever PCs complete an encounter.
-Award +⛁ when the following conditions are met:
+Award +⛁ if any of the following conditions are met:

 - The PCs find one or more treasures during the encounter.
 - The PCs increase one or more reputations during the encounter.